jolpica/jolpica-f1/docs/endpoints/drivers.md

 ### results

-**Filters for only drivers who has finished a race in a specific position**
+Filters for only drivers who have finished a race in a specific position.

 `/results/{finishPosition}/` -> ex: `/ergast/f1/results/1/drivers/`